zachleat/zachleat.com/_posts/2023-04-06-styling-web-components.md

 ## 3. WebC

 _Haven’t heard of WebC?
-Learn more on the [WebC documentation.](https://www.11ty.dev/docs/languages/webc/)_
+It’s a single file component format for Web Components—and it works great with Eleventy.
+Learn more on the [WebC docs.](https://www.11ty.dev/docs/languages/webc/)_

 Consider a **WebC component file** `sample-component.webc` with the following content: